net operating surplus as a percentage of total gross operating revenue in 2019

 Accounting definitions: The individual functions is subdivided into every service/activity areas and the individual types is aggregated to different definitions of revenues and expenditures.

-Statistics Norway has classified all the 428 municipalities into 16 categories( in 2013), by number of inhabitants and economic external conditions.
+Statistics Norway has classified all the 422 municipalities (2019) into 16 categories( in 2018), by number of inhabitants and economic external conditions.
 The classification of municipalities is described by Langørgen, Løkken and Aaberge (2015) (only in Norwegian).
 An updated version is in progress.

 The county municipalities are categorised in 6 regional groups, where Oslo is a group on its own.

 Name: Municipal accounts